 This information is provided as a resource and does not constitute an endorsement for any group.
 It is the responsibility of the reader to decide whether a group is appropriate for his/her needs.
 For evidence-based information on diseases, conditions, symptoms, treatment and wellness issues, continue searching this site.

-Some parents may worry that their instinct to head to the ER after the pediatrician's office is closed will be questioned by the doctor on call if nothing serious turns up, but it's generally wise to trust your gut feeling.
+Some parents may worry that their instinct to head to the ER or urgent care clinic after the pediatrician's office is closed will be questioned by the doctor on call if nothing serious turns up, but it's generally wise to trust your gut feeling.

 “Some parents think they shouldn't go to the hospital because they'll be ridiculed, but there's nothing wrong with an ER visit that results in nothing but reassurance,” says Alfred Sacchetti, MD, chief of emergency medicine at Our Lady of Lourdes Medical Center in Camden, N.J., and spokesman for the American College of Emergency Physicians.
 “If something happened, you wouldn't have been able to live with it.”

-Here are common childhood symptoms that may warrant a visit to the doctor's office or emergency room.
-If you have a baby, check WebMD's article on when to take a baby to the doctor or ER, because the criteria are different for babies than for older kids.
-And with kids of any age, don't hesitate to ask a health care professional when you're in doubt.
+Here are common childhood symptoms that may warrant a visit to the doctor's office, 24-hour walk-in clinic, or emergency room.
+If you have a baby under the age of 1, check WebMD's article on when to take a baby to the doctor or ER, because the criteria are different for babies than for older kids.
+However, with kids of any age, don't hesitate to ask a health care professional when you're in doubt.

 High Fever in a Child Older Than 1